 - Professional counseling

-- Behavior analysis
+- Behavioral analysis

 - Nursing

-- A related field (The Board of Medicine may request additional information to make a final determination of whether the degree qualifies.)
+- A related field (The Board of Medicine may request additional information to make a final determination whether the degree qualifies.)

 The program you choose must be in a major course of study that bears “substantial relationship” to your behavior specialist practice.

-- Assessment coursework or training (16 hrs)
+- 16 hours of assessment coursework or training

 Step 2.
 Complete Experience in Functional Behavior Assessments